jaccomoc/jactl-vertx/docs/README.md

 ### Application Integration

-To add these addtional functions/methods to your Jactl based application you will need to make sure that the functions/methods are registered with the Jactl runtime by invoking `io.jactl.vertx.JsonFunctions.registerFunctions()` (for the JSON methods) and, if you want to use the example `sendReceiveJson()` function, invoking `example.io.jactl.vertx.VertxFunctions.registerFunctions()`.
+To add these additional functions/methods to your Jactl based application you will need to make sure that the functions/methods are registered with the Jactl runtime by invoking `io.jactl.vertx.JsonFunctions.registerFunctions()` (for the JSON methods) and, if you want to use the example `sendReceiveJson()` function, invoking `example.io.jactl.vertx.VertxFunctions.registerFunctions()`.